cisco/mindmeld/source/quickstart/09_optimize_question_answering_performance.rst

 Proximity-Based Ranking
 ~~~~~~~~~~~~~~~~~~~~~~~

 Location-based ranking is fairly common in mobile applications.
 We have already seen an intent designed to provide the nearest retail locations for a given user in our Kwik-E-Mart example.
-Going further, to support proximity-based ranking, is straightforward to accomplish using the Workbench question answerer.
+Going further, to support proximity-based ranking, is straightforward to accomplish using the MindMeld question answerer.

 First, let's assume that you have created a knowledge base for the ``stores`` index, which contains every retail location.
 Each store object also has a ``location`` field which contains latitude and longitude coordinates for each store.